 Also, A seller is not required to tell a buyer whether a felony was committed on the property.

-A seller is not required to tell whether the house was owned by someone with AIDS, HIV or any other disease that could be transmitted by occupancy in a property.
+A seller is not required to tell whether the house was owned by someone with a disease.
+This includes AIDS, HIV, or any other disease that could be transmitted by occupancy in a property.

-Arizona law does not make a distinction between sellers selling their own property or those using a real estate agent.
-Sellers must reveal what they know about a property without a buyer having to ask.
+A seller who is selling his/her own property in Arizona is also required to disclose to buyers.
+A Seller must tell a buyer what they know about a property without a buyer having to ask.
 Additionally, a homeowner selling their own home is not exempt from disclosure.
 However, sellers in a private sale are often unaware of the legal requirements.

 Phoenix Homes on the Market in the last 7 days $250,000 – $350,000